Adapt or Die Corona

-Most of us currently have a bit more time than normal to read, so I welcome you, and invite you to share this with your followers too.
+Most of us have a bit more time to read during the Covid-19 lockdown, so I welcome you, and invite you to share this with your followers too.

 The environment is interdependent on each species so in order to survive we need to look after all the components.
 The Great whites kill the seals, the scraps and left overs feed the birds and so it goes.